 At Artichoke we place as much importance on creative design as we do on making; a great kitchen or library designed poorly is a total waste of money, no matter how well it is made.
 To us, everything starts with great design.

-Research forms a key part of our design process; we have an extensive library of period architectural detail to refer back to, including a back catalogue from the archives of Country Life Magazine.
-The magazine has been kind enough to provide us with images from some of our favourite Lutyens architectural joinery and furniture designs for this study into his work (images can be enlarged by clicking on them).
+Research forms a key part of our design process; we hold a large database of Lutyens mouldings and we have an extensive library of period architectural detail to refer back to, including a back catalogue from the archives of Country Life Magazine.
+The magazine has been kind enough to provide us with images from some of our favourite Lutyens architectural joinery and furniture designs for this study into his work.

 The original 17th century house was enlarged by Sir Edwin Lutyens in 1906 and again in 1912-16.
 Artichoke designed the kitchen for the house in 2009 and our kitchen design was influenced partly by elements of the detail in the cabinet below, in particular the mitred joins on the cabinet doors.